tizonia/tizonia-snap/README.md

 It is not a difficult task, it is just a matter of some (free) time.

-Any help would be most welcome.
+The document [PACKAGING.md](PACKAGING.md) contains some information to get people started.
+Any help would be most welcome!.

 Thanks!